Restaurant patrons get hepatitis A warning

 As of Sunday , the Alamance County Health Department had been notified of five confirmed cases of Hepatitis A in the county and six suspected cases.

 The department has interviewed the families involved but has not yet identified a common source of infection.
-None of those infected worked in food service or child care settings.
-The State Health Department is assisting in the investigation.
+None of those infected worked

 13 Jan 2006